SalUn: Empowering Machine Unlearning via Gradient-based Weight Saliency in Both Image Classification and Generation

 \subsection{Additional training and unlearning settings}

 \paragraph{MU for image classification} For the Retrain method, training is conducted over $182$ epochs using the SGD optimizer with a cosine-scheduled learning rate initialized at $0.1$.
-For both FT and RL, training spans 10 epochs with a fixed learning rate of $0.1$.
-GA's training settings involve a 5-epoch learning rate search within the interval $[10^{-6}, 10^{-4}]$.
+For both FT and RL, training spans 10 epochs within the interval $[10^{-3}, 10^{-1}]$.
+GA's training settings involve a 5-epoch learning rate search within the interval $[10^{-5}, 10^{-3}]$.
 In the case of IU, we explore the parameter $\alpha$ associated with the woodfisher Hessian Inverse approximation within the range $[1, 20]$.
-For {\MUSparse}, a learning rate search for the parameter $\gamma$ is executed within the range $[10^{-6}, 10^{-4}]$, while maintaining a constant learning rate of 0.1.
+For {\MUSparse}, a learning rate search for the parameter $\gamma$ is executed within the range $[10^{-6}, 10^{-4}]$, while searching for the learning rate within the range $[10^{-3}, 10^{-1}]$.
 For the BS method, the step size of fast gradient sign method(FGSM) is defined as 0.1.
 Both BS and BE methods involve a 10-epoch learning rate search in the interval $[10^{-6}, 10^{-4}]$.
 Lastly, for {\ours} and {\ourssoft}, we trained for 10 epochs, searching for learning rates in the range $[5*10^{-4}, 5*10^{-2}]$ and sparsity ratios in the range $[0.1, 0.9]$.

 \paragraph{MU for image generation} For DDPM, the unlearning settings are as follows: For Retrain, it undergoes training for 80,000 iterations with Adam and a learning rate of $10^{-4}$.
 The batch size is set to 128.
-In the case of {\ours}, it is trained for 1,000 iterations with a learning rate of $10^{-4}$, $\alpha$ set to $10^{-3}$, and a batch size of 128.
+In the case of {\ours}, it is trained for 1,000 iterations with a learning rate of $10^{-4}$, $\beta$ set to $10^{-3}$ and a batch size of 128.
 The sparsity of weight saliency is maintained at 50\%.
 The sampling settings include 1,000 time steps and a conditional scale of 2.0.

 For SD, the unlearning settings are as follows: For {\ours}, it undergoes training for 5 epochs with Adam using a learning rate of $10^{-5}$.
-The $\alpha$ value is set at 0.5, with a batch size of 8.
+The $\beta$ value is set at 0.5, with a batch size of 8.
 The sparsity of weight saliency is again set at 50\%.
 The sampling settings involve the use of DDIM, 100 time steps, and a conditional scale of 7.5.